 - In a medium bowl, place in the salmon and break into small pieces with a fork.
 Set aside.

-- In a large saucepan over medium heat, warm up the butter and olive oil.
+- Meanwhile, in a large skillet over medium heat, warm up the butter and olive oil.
 Add shallots and cook for 3 minutes.
 Throw in a dash of red pepper flakes.
-Add lemon juice and zest to blend.
+Add lemon juice and zest.
 Pour in the heavy cream and ½ cup reserved pasta water.
 Mix well.
 Cook until warm.
-Add the salmon pieces and cook for 1 – 2 minute.
-Stir in cooked pasta.
+Add the salmon pieces and cook for 2 minutes.
+Stir in the pasta.
 If the sauce is too thick, add a little more reserved pasta water.
 Season with salt and pepper.
 Serve immediately.

 - I used canned salmon, but you can use the regular smoked salmon that you find in the fridge of supermarket.